What Is Supplemental Health Insurance?

 • Plans offered by your employer.
 If you have health insurance through work, look at what supplemental plans are offered.
 Some employers may even pay part of your premiums.

 • Services that aren’t covered.
-Check your primary insurance or short-term plan’s explanation of benefits.
+Check your primary insurance or short-term medical plan’s explanation of benefits.
 Are there services that you anticipate needing that aren’t covered?

 What Are Common Types of Supplemental Health Insurance?

-Here is a look at some of the most common types of supplemental health insurance.
+Here is a look at some of the most common types of supplemental health insurance:

 Critical Illness Insurance

 Typically, critical illness insurance pays out a fixed amount of money if the insured experiences a major health problem, such as a stroke, heart attack, organ failure or cancer.
-While premiums can be relatively inexpensive, these policies are often very specific as to the health conditions that are eligible for a payout.11
+While premiums can be relatively inexpensive, these policies are often very specific as to the health conditions that are eligible for a payout.

 Also known as catastrophic illness insurance, this insurance usually pays out as a lump sum that can range from $1,000 to $100,000, depending on the policy.
-You can then use the money to cover costs related to the illness, including medical costs not covered in your regular policy as well as things like childcare, travel, groceries, and mortgage payments or rent.

 Accident Insurance